 - Are accepted abstracts eligible for any awards?
 Yes, all of the abstracts accepted to the Open Forum in a given year are automatically considered for the American Respiratory Care Foundation’s six Fellowship Awards.
 A separate application is not necessary.

-- What is the deadline for submitting abstracts for the 2017 Forum?
-This year’s deadline is May 1.
-No extensions will be granted.
+- What is the deadline for submitting abstracts for the 2019 Forum?
+The deadline to submit an abstract is June 1, 2019.
+Read the submission guidelines to learn more.